Overseas Study Programs

 Many of USC’s semester- and year-long international study programs are administered by the Office of Overseas Studies in the Dornsife College of Letters, Arts and Sciences.
 These programs enable you to study in a different educational and cultural context.
 Programs are available for a semester or for an academic year.
 Some of the programs require proficiency in the language of the host country; others are conducted in English.
 When you study abroad for a semester or year, you receive regular USC course credit and may apply financial aid to any semester- or year-long program described in the USC Catalogue.

 Courses taken abroad on overseas study programs not approved by USC must be reviewed and pre-approved by the Office of Degree Progress prior to enrollment.
-For additional information, you can visit the Office of Degree Progress, located in JHH 010, or call (213) 740-7070.
+For additional information, you can call the Office of Degree Progress at (213) 740-7070.

 International Summer Session

 The International Summer Session features many overseas courses each year for undergraduates and graduates.
-International Summer Session programs are listed in the USC Catalogue.
 Information about these programs is available from the school or department offering them as well as in the summer Schedule of Classes.

 Graduate Study Abroad